ahrtr/website/content/en/docs/v3.5/dev-internal/discovery_protocol.md

 description: Discover other etcd members in a cluster bootstrap phase
 ---

-Discovery service protocol helps new etcd member to discover all other members in cluster bootstrap phase using a shared discovery URL.
+Discovery service protocol helps new etcd member to discover all other members in cluster bootstrap phase using a shared discovery token and endpoint list.

 Discovery service protocol is _only_ used in cluster bootstrap phase, and cannot be used for runtime reconfiguration or cluster monitoring.